SaaS vs Perpetual Platforms for Elearning Websites

 SaaS is easy to use, and comparatively less complicated, as you don’t have to mess with the codes.

-The perpetual software options have user interfaces can be simple to use, and if well customized, then potentially easier to use than a ready-to-go platform.
+The perpetual software options have user interfaces that can be simple to use, and if well customized, then potentially easier to use than a ready-to-go platform.
 However, some website settings and initial setups are complicated for a non-technical person.

 If you opt for hosting an LMS on your own server, you are solely responsible for the security of your website.
-The more you know, the more security measures you take, the more your website will be.
+The more you know, the more security measures you take, and the more your website will be.
 Ignoring the security measures can put your website in jeopardy.

 SaaS vendors charge commissions or shares from the revenue.
 With a perpetual LMS, you purchase the software and run it at your own expense and profit.
 The vendors will not take a commission or share.

 The SaaS vendors provide the hosting, saving you the cost of a server.
 You may, however, be charged for the following items: